RupakMukherjee/PPPL-CCI-2021/index.md

 ### Evaluation

 In example Test2-A6, in Graph 5 and Graph 6, the solid and dashed lines are aligned.
-I have adjusted the parameters for test cases A7 and test case A8.
+I have adjusted the parameters for Test2-A7 and Test2-A8.
 Despite adjusting the parameters, the Test 2 model shows that the model is accurate.
 Now that we are done evaluating Test 2-Advection-Diffusion Equation let’s evaluate Test2-Burger’s Equation.

 ## Burger's Equation